 NPs just starting out in the field also benefit from strong demand and salaries that are at least double the national median annual wage for all workers, which was $39,810 as of May 2019, according to the BLS.
-As a recently graduated NP, you can be confident that you will be well compensated for your work once you secure a position.
+As a graduate of an online MSN program, you can be confident that you will be well compensated for your work once you secure a position.
 It’s also important to note that the vast majority of job postings for common NP roles seek candidates at the master’s degree level as opposed to the doctoral level.

 Entry-Level Job Postings